MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-containers-ad-auth-adutil-tutorial.md

     sudo zypper remove adutil
     ```

-1. Run the following command to install adutil-preview. `ACCEPT_EULA=Y` accepts the preview EULA for adutil, which is placed in the path `/usr/share/adutil/`.
+1. Run the following command to install adutil-preview. `ACCEPT_EULA=Y` accepts the preview EULA for adutil, the EULA is placed at `/usr/share/adutil/` for reference.

     ```bash
     sudo ACCEPT_EULA=Y zypper install -y adutil-preview
     ```

+## Join Linux host to AD domain- Optional
+Join your SQL Server Linux host with an Active Directory domain controller.
+For information on how to join an active directory domain, see [Join SQL Server on a Linux host to an Active Directory domain](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-active-directory-join-domain?view=sql-server-ver15).

 ## Creating the AD user, SPNs, and SQL Server service keytab